 Store and organize your private documents and other files in a secure location in the cloud or on your company’s SharePoint servers.

-Share items in OneDrive for Business with other people in your organization and give them permission to review or edit the content.
+Share files with other people in your organization and give them permission to review or edit the content.

 Synchronize files and folders in your OneDrive for Business and other SharePoint libraries with your computer, so you can access your content offline.